-- At 48kHz : 1020 Channels, 16 Main Outputs, 48 Groups, 96 Tracks, 48 Auxiliaries, 3 x PFL/AFL - All channels and groups have 6 bands of full range EQ (each with changeable response) and full dynamics processing (2 x Compressor/Limiter and Expander/Gate). - 256 mono legs of delay, each up to 2.73 seconds giving a total of 11.6 minutes. - Up to four individual track sends per channel. - Up to 256 mono equivalent assignable inserts for outboard equipment. - A pool of 512 direct outputs provides channels and groups with up to four direct outputs which can be pre EQ, pre fader or post fader. - Every channel can route to the mix minus buss. - Every channel can route to every buss at the same time, without restrictions.
+- Auxiliaries: 32 - All channels and groups have 6 bands of full range EQ (each with changeable response) and full dynamics processing (Compressor/Limiter and Expander/ - S:256/B:128 mono legs of input delay, each up to 2.73s. - Up to S:4/B:2 individual track sends per channel. - Up to 256 mono equivalent assignable inserts for outboard equipment. - Up to 512 Direct Outputs. - Channels and groups can have up to four direct outputs and up to one mix minus feed. - Every channel can route to every buss at the same time, without restrictions.